 The next step is to identify what specific features, qualifications, experience, and skills are required of your candidate in order to be suitable for the position.
 Regardless of what role your candidate will be taking on, being directly involved with a business exit strategy is a very important responsibility, and therefore you’ll want to take on only the most talented, reliable people.

 Take into account what industry or sector you want to target in your search, as well as any specific skills and experience the candidate needs (for example strong experience and expertise in selling or transferring businesses and assets).
 Also consider the reputation of your candidate, for example if you’re looking for a new Managing Director to run your company, you’ll of course want candidates to have a good reputation and strong experience running businesses similar to yours, including a good knowledge of the industry and your business.

 Think about what personality your perfect candidate should have, taking into account the business culture / structure you have outlined.
-It’s important to give consideration to this as even if a candidate possesses all the right skills and experience, if they don’t fit with your company culture then they may struggle running your business to its full potential.
+It’s important to give consideration to this as even if a candidate possesses all the right skills and experience, if they don’t fit with your company culture then they may struggle with workplace engagment and running your business to its full potential.

 Not only do you need to ensure that you find a suitable replacement for yourself, you also need to make sure that the entire management team in place at your business is strong, reliable, and capable of remaining stable in your absence.
 Consider the possibility that some members of management may want to follow suit and exit the business alongside you.
 This situation may occur if current team members are concerned about the potential impact of you leaving the business.

 By ensuring that you remain transparent and confident about your replacement and about the future direction of your business, you can lower the chances of other members of management wanting to move on, which could make your exit more troublesome.